cwg968/SuperVO/README.markdown

 ## TODO
 1. The next step is fixing optimize problems, I use threads to make a optimizer, but it doesn't seem to works well.
 I will attempt to use deeplearning-based backend optimization methods.
 2. Add a IMU to the system.
-3. Solve the problem of map point fusion.
+3. Solve the problem of map points fusion.

-This repo is a personal project that helps me better understand SLAM.
+This repo is a personal project that helps me understand SLAM better.
 I borrowed the name of "SuperPoint", although its performance and accuracy did not reach the level of "super".
 Maybe one day I will make a real "SuperVO".